 - 3 in 1 commode that can be placed over the toilet seat (and can also double as a shower chair).

-- Grab bar by the commode if your parent has the upper body strength to pull themselves up.
-Note, grab bars come in a variety of styles and shapes these days.
-Check out our products page on Grab Bars here.
+- Grab bars or toilet safety rails by the commode if your parent has the upper body strength to pull themselves up.

 For problems getting out of the bathtub:

 If your elderly parent is accustomed to taking baths and wants to continue, you would be right to be worried about them getting in and out of the bathtub safely.
-Years ago, all we could recommend were grab bars placed around the area so they could lift themselves up from the tub.
+Years ago, all we could recommend were grab bars on the side of the tub or placed around the area so they could lift themselves up from the tub.

 But today – there’s an amazing product.
 The Drive Medical Bath Lift.
 Now, I admit that I have not used this product, nor do I know anyone who has but the reviews of the product look very good and if I were an OT today I would certainly try it out and recommend it.
 I would suggest that if you want to see it for yourself to contact a local medical supply store and ask them if they have one for you to see and demonstrate.